andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_AppendixA_GraphTheory.rst

 .. note::

   Adjacency matrices are **symmetrical**, meaning that the upper diagonal (i.e., all of the numbers above the diagonal of zeros that bisects the graph) are redundant with the lower diagonal (i.e., all of those numbers below the diagonal of the graph).
+This is true only for undirected graphs, but for the present tutorial we will assume that symmetry holds.

 To sum up, this **network** is represented as a collection of nodes connected by edges.
 Some of the connections are direct - for example, between Detroit and Port Huron - while others are indirect, such as the connection between Port Huron and Kalamazoo.
 More complicated networks will have different levels of connectivity depending on how many steps each node is removed from the other nodes, but all networks in graph theory rest upon these building blocks.